evfredericksen/pynacea/readme.md

 #Pynacea

 Pynacea is a voice recognition framework and grammar specification that gives users control over their desktop environment through voice input.
-Possible uses include editing text, shell commands, online browsing, and more.

 This project is similar to the Natlink/Dragonfly/Aenea stack.
 However, Pynacea does not hook into Dragon NaturallySpeaking.
 In exchange for losing the